NegruGeorge/learning/README.txt

-downlaod zip file unzip it and run index.html with MICROSOFT EDGE OR MOZILA OPEN IT WHIT MICROSOFT EDGE
+download zip file unzip it and run index.html with MICROSOFT EDGE OR MOZILLA FIREFOX OPEN IT WHIT MICROSOFT EDGE